-- Receive a report on the draft Fiscal Year (FY) 2025-29 U.S. Department of Housing & Urban Development (HUD) Consolidated Plan, including the proposed program budget for the Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) programs, allocating funding for various housing and community development activities, planning, and program administration to be included in the FY 2025-26 Annual Action Plan (AAP); - 2.
-Conduct a public hearing on the prioritization of the grant funds and development of the 2025-29 Consolidated Plan and the 2025-26 Annual Action Plan; and, - 3.
-Close the Public Hearing and initiate the 30-day comment period.
+- Approve the Fiscal Year (FY) 2025-29 U.S. Department of Housing & Urban Development (HUD) Consolidated Plan, including the proposed program budget for the Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) programs, allocating funding for various housing and community development activities, planning, and program administration to be included in the FY 2025-26 Annual Action Plan (AAP); - 2.
+Authorize the City Manager to sign and execute required forms and documents for the grant funds; and, - 3.
+Authorize the Neighborhood Services Director to sign agreements with subrecipients.